tenenwurcel/tcptunnel-client/README.md

 This is a raw (without sh module) reverse tcp tunnel implementation

 ## USAGE
-export TCPTUNNELHOST=192.168.0.100 && go run main.go\n
+export TCPTUNNELHOST=192.168.0.100 && go run main.go\
-A service needs to be running on PORT 8080, such as a proxy\n
+A service needs to be running on PORT 8080, such as a proxy\
 See: https://github.com/elazarl/goproxy

 ## SERVER-SIDE